mapleandginkgo/mapleandginkgo.github.io/README.md

 In 2023, I donated to [The Trevor Project](https://www.thetrevorproject.org/).

-In 2024, I'll be raising money for the [Palestine Children's Relief Fund](https://www.pcrf.net/).
+In 2024, I donated to the [Palestine Children's Relief Fund](https://www.pcrf.net/).

+In 2025, I'll be fundraising for the [ACLU](https://www.aclu.org/) and the [Greater Boston Food Bank](https://www.gbfb.org/).

 ### Shop
 You can check out my shop at [mapleandginkgo.etsy.com](https://mapleandginkgo.etsy.com).
 (If you plan to purchase anything, it helps me save 4% in fees if you use this link directly.)